vstinner/notes/python_contrib.rst

 * os.walk() is 7x to 20x faster on Windows, thanks to os.scandir()
 * Implement PEP 475 with  Charles-François Natali: Retry system calls failing with EINTR.
+  Refactor Modules/socketmodule.c to add ``sock_call()`` private API which retries a syscall and recomputes the timeout.
 * asyncio:

   * Add create_task(), get_debug(), set_debug() and is_closed() functions.